devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 ![Figure 4: Sample Exclusion Rule](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/git-material/sample1.jpg)

-In other words, if a given commit contains changes in file(s) present in your exclusion rule, the commit won't show up while selecting the [Git material](../../reference/glossary#material), which means it will not be eligible for build.
+In other words, if a given commit contains changes only in file(s) present in your exclusion rule, the commit won't show up while selecting the [Git material](../../reference/glossary#material), which means it will not be eligible for build.
+However, if a given commit contains changes in other files too (along with the excluded file), the commit won't be excluded and it will definitely show up in the list of commits.

 ![Figure 5: Excludes commits made to README.md](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/git-material/excluded-commit.jpg)